Jasper Maskelyne: Doubts raised

-A study by Richard Stokes argues that much of the story concerning the involvement of Maskelyne in counterintelligence operations as described in the book Magic: Top Secret was pure invention and that no unit called the "Magic Gang" ever existed.
-According to Stokes, Maskelyne's role in the war was marginal.
+According to magician Richard Stokes, Maskelyne's role in the war was marginal, much of the information presented in the books Magic: Top Secret and War Magician is pure invention, and no unit called the "Magic Gang" ever existed.
+Stokes contextualised them within contemporary literary and military sources, and the recollections of Jasper Maskelyne’s surviving son, Alistair Maskelyne, in 21 articles from November 1997 to October 2005 for the Sydney-based Genii Magic Journal.

 Christian House, reviewing Rick Stroud's book The Phantom Army of Alamein in The Independent, describes Maskelyne as "one of the more grandiose members" of the Second World War desert camouflage unit and "a chancer tasked with experimental developments, who fogged his own reputation as much as any desert convoy".

-David Hambling, writing on Wired, critiques David Fisher's uncritical acceptance of Maskelyne's stories: "A very colourful account of Maskelyne's role is given in the book The War Magician—reading it you might think he won the war single-handed".
+David Hambling, writing in Wired, critiques David Fisher's uncritical acceptance of Maskelyne's stories: "A very colourful account of Maskelyne's role is given in the book The War Magician—reading it you might think he won the war single-handed".
 Hambling denies Maskelyne's supposed concealment of the Suez Canal: "[I]n spite of the book's claims, the dazzle light[s] were never actually built (although a prototype was once tested)".

-In the book on WW2 deception, Ghosts of the ETO, Jonathan Gawne argued that Maskelyne was not responsible for all the deception work he claimed and that Dudley Clarke deserved the lion's share of credit.
-In 2002 The Guardian wrote: "Maskelyne received no official recognition.
+In the book on World War II deception, Ghosts of the ETO, Jonathan Gawne argued that Maskelyne was not responsible for all the deception work he claimed and that Dudley Clarke deserved the lion's share of credit.
+In 2002, The Guardian wrote: "Maskelyne received no official recognition.
 For a vain man this was intolerable and he died an embittered drunk.
 It gives his story a poignancy without which it would be mere chest-beating".

 Later life and death

 After the war, Maskelyne resumed his magic career.
-In 1950, he moved to Africa, where he developed his show into a touring performance that traveled between South Africa and British possessions in East Africa.
+In 1950, he moved to the African continent, where he developed his show into a touring performance that travelled between South Africa and British possessions in East Africa.
 He eventually settled in Nairobi, where he founded a successful driving school.
 During the Mau Mau Uprising, Maskelyne led a mobile squad of police.
 In addition, he managed the Kenya National Theatre.
 Maskelyne died in Nairobi on 15 March 1973.

 Family

-On 24 June 1926 Maskelyne married Evelyn Enid Mary Home-Douglas (died 24 March 1947), who had worked as a magician's assistant in his stage show.
+On 24 June 1926, Maskelyne married Evelyn Enid Mary Home-Douglas (died 24 March 1947), who had worked as a magician's assistant in his stage show.
 They were the parents of two children, son Alistair (1927-2019) and daughter Jasmine (born 1928), who was known as "Bobbie".
 On 11 March 1948 Maskelyne married Evelyne Mary Scotcher, who was known as Mary.